 The Vice President for Research makes the decision to appoint, extend assignments, and terminate assignments as Chair and as a member of the Steering Group, with the limitations that may result from financing conditions or contractual terms.
 (May not be delegated to another party.)
 Before making a decision, the Vice President for Research is to consult with the Head of School.

-Directors
+Director

 The Centre’s activities are to be led by a Steering Group.
 Under the Steering Group, the activities are led by a Director who must be employed at KTH (with a placement within a School).
 The Director represents KTH.